Loading, please wait...

 Booking car hire in Faro through Holiday Extras is quick and easy.
 We can help you find the ideal car rental even at the last minute, letting you hit the road happy, knowing you're with a trusted supplier.
+By booking with Holiday Extras, you could save up to 20% on your Faro car rental needs.

 Take to the road explore the beauty of Southern Portugal